nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

-- `assign task 1 -n "Alex"` will assign the first task on the task list to a member in the team named Alex.
+- `assign task 1 -a 1` will assign the first task on the task list to the first member in the team.
-- `assign task 2 -n "Bernice"` will assign the second task on the task list to a member in the team named Bernice.
+- `assign task 2 -a 2` will assign the second task on the task list to the second member in the team.

 ### Assign task to random team member: `assign random`